 Added by The Community Foundation for GNH on March 10, 2016 at 11:35am —

-The Community Foundation for Greater New Haven, the region’s permanent endowment and largest grantmaker to area nonprofits, invites local nonprofits to participate in The Great Give®… Continue
+The Community Foundation for Greater New Haven, the region’s permanent endowment and largest grantmaker to area nonprofits, invites local nonprofits to participate in The Great Give® 2016.

 Added by The Community Foundation for GNH on March 9, 2016 at 4:10pm —

 Mrs. Joseph Sheffield, in the picture, was the first President of the all women Board of Managers of the Home For the Friendless, now known as Mary Wade Home.
-The Home began in 1866, following the Civil War, when a group of ladies representing the Churches of New Haven, were inspired to begin a program to… Continue
+The Home began in 1866, following the Civil War, when a group of ladies representing the Churches of New Haven, were inspired to begin a program to aid women and children.
+A parcel of property was acquired at 118… Continue

 Added by David V. Hunter on March 8, 2016 at 2:16pm —